 Unless you’re buying your milk, cheese, and meat from a local farmer, all of these things are loaded with hormones, steroids, and antibiotics.
 Buy from local farmers or buy organic at the store to avoid added hormones in your food.

 Even though we consider whole grains to be healthy – and they are, in moderation – we have a tendency to over-portion them.
-At the end of the day, all carbs convert into blood sugar, which raises insulin and cause systemic inflammation and weight gain.
+At the end of the day, all carbs convert into blood sugar, which raises insulin and causes systemic inflammation and weight gain.
 Limit your carb intake to 150g or less per day.
 The closer you can get to between 50g and 100g each day, the faster you’ll lose weight and the better your blood sugar and insulin resistance will be.

 Anything that stresses your liver can complicate the process of clearing out hormones and can stress your already stressed-out body.
 Keeping alcohol intake low is a good way to keep your fibroids in check, improving liver health and helping you lose weight, all at the same time.